abi-2512/InTabTutor/README.md

 * **Future work**:

   * Real transcript extraction integration using `youtube-transcript-api`.
-  * Frontend integration as a browser extension or web app for seamless user experience.
+  * Frontend UI improvement as a browser extension or web app for seamless user experience.
   * Model chunking and async handling for scalability.

 ---